Matthias-Mosthof/Student-Hub-Design-Task/README.md

 # Student-Hub-Design-Task

-The task was creating the landing-page based on a given Figma design.
+Creating a landing-page based on a given Figma-design.

 ## Used HTML & CSS Features: